Recipient: Transplant Process

 Estimated Clinic Schedule

-- After 8 weeks Visit frequency will be determined by your condition
+- After eight weeks: Visit frequency will be determined by your condition

 - After three months you can be followed by your local nephrologist.